Cannabis and Chronic Pain. Can medicinal cannabis play a role in treating the UK’s silent epidemic?

 Working as a medicinal cannabis doctor at Cannabis Access Clinics Australia over the past year, I have been pleasantly surprised by results I have seen using small doses of THC and/or CBD based treatment.
 In Australia, Cannabis-based products are also tightly regulated to ensure patient safety.
 Medicinal Cannabis should be used as a part of an overall pain treatment plan, and is by no means a silver bullet – you should be suspicious of anyone who tells you otherwise.
 With all this being said, it has been truly heartening to see the impact that cannabis-based treatment has had on the quality of life of many of my Australian patients.

 Encouragingly, many of my Australian patients have been able to reduce their reliance on opioid-based painkillers, many being able to eventually stop them completely.
 While this is my experience, more research is needed to understand the role in safely reducing the reliance on opioid treatment for treatment of severe chronic pain.
 In conjunction with Applied Cannabis Research, Cannabis Access Clinics will be running a number of studies to investigate the role that cannabis based products can have in treating UK patients with Chronic Pain, as well as how this treatment may impact the health systems increasing reliance on opioid painkillers.

 While I will not personally be prescribing in the UK, I am very excited to take on the role of General Manager of Cannabis Access Clinics UK, and to be working alongside our team of specialists lead by GMC registered Anaesthetist and Pain Consultant Dr Gerard Sinovich.

 Cannabis Access Clinics UK is soon to launch.
-If you’re interested in participating in one of these studies, and would like more information, contact [email protected] or book an eligibility consult with one of our health professionals.
+If you’re interested in participating in one of these studies, and would like more information, contact [email protected] or book an eligibility consultation with one of our health professionals.